When you sign-up through links on our site, we may earn an affiliate commission. Learn more >

 However, given that legalization would come in the form of an amendment to an existing tribal casino pact, there are many details to work out in terms of how online sports betting will be handled in the state.

-One common approach is for existing casino groups to partner with established online sports betting brands like 888sport and William Hill.
+One common approach is for existing casino groups to partner with established online sports betting brands like SI Sportsbook and Caesars.
 This allows casinos to offer a top-shelf product and to get operations up and running quickly.

 If and when legalization does occur, check back here for expert reviews of the best online sportsbooks in Oklahoma.